 - Brussels Sprouts: Use small to medium Brussels sprouts.
 Trim and quarter.

 - Scallions: You could also use a shallot or two.

-- White Cheddar Cheese: I tested this recipe twice--once with a sharp white Cheddar and a second time with a mild white Cheddar.
-We liked the sharp white cheddar version better but I would avoid an "extra sharp" cheddar.
+- White Cheddar Cheese: I tested this recipe twice–once with a sharp white Cheddar and a second time with a mild white Cheddar.
+We liked the sharp white cheddar version better but I would avoid an “extra sharp” cheddar.

 - Wild Rice Blend: I used Rice Select Royal Blend (affiliate link) which is available on Amazon and at most grocery stores.
-Follow the package directions but be careful to not overcook the rice.
-Also, the directions say the yield will be 2 ½ cups but you will only get 2 cups of cooked rice from their measurements which is fine for this recipe.
+Follow the package directions but be careful not to overcook the rice.
+Also, the directions say the yield will be 2 1/2 cups but you will only get 2 cups of cooked rice from their measurements which is fine for this recipe.
 (As I mentioned above, I tested the recipe twice.)

 - Gather and prep all the ingredients.

 - Preheat the oven to 375 degrees if baking right away.
 Prepare a baking dish.